rudijs/amqp.node-rpc-factory/README.md

   });
 ```

-Check out the [examples](examples) for more details of the basic and advanced features.
+Check out the [examples](examples) for more details of the basic, advanced, advanced-jsonrpc and server features.

 ## Consumer Options

+- The function to handle processing the RPC request
 - connectionRetryInterval (default: 500ms)
 - url (RabbitMQ server. default: 'localhost')
 - queue (default: 'node_rpc_queue')